 Reporting provides information about Energy Efficiency Program savings, expenditures, and portfolio successes and challenges such that others can learn from successes, and stakeholders can provide recommendations on addressing challenges.

-6.5 Program Administrator Quarterly Reports
+6.5 Program Administrator Quarterly Template Reports and Semi-Annual Narrative Reports

-Program Administrator quarterly reports are generally provided to the SAG within forty- five (45) days after the close of each quarter and are also filed with the Commission in the Program Administrator’s Energy Efficiency Plan docket.
-Quarterly reports are circulated to the SAG and discussed as needed, so interested stakeholders can ask about information in the reports.
-Information in the quarterly reports may be based on preliminary results and is subject to revision and evaluation adjustment.
+Program Administrator quarterly template reports and semi-annual narrative reports are generally provided to the SAG within forty- five (45) days after the close of each quarter or the close of Q2 and Q4, respectively, and are also filed with the Commission in the Program Administrator’s Energy Efficiency Plan docket.
+Quarterly template reports and semi-annual narrative reports are circulated to the SAG and discussed as needed, so interested stakeholders can ask about information in the reports.
+Information in the reports may be based on preliminary results and is subject to revision and evaluation adjustment.
 Program Administrators shall provide quarterly reports using a common template.

-Quarterly reports shall contain the following information for Sections 8-103B and 8-104 Programs:
+Quarterly template reports shall contain the following information for Sections 8-103B and 8-104 programs: Subsections i-iii, and vii.g-h below.

+Semi-annual narrative reports shall contain the following information for Sections 8-103B and 8-104 programs: Subsections iv-vi, vii.a-f, and viii below.

 Program, Sector and Portfolio-Level Ex Ante Results, including: